 Mostly, this is of cosmetic interest; the screw tail is part of what makes a bulldog.
 The problem is that by selecting for hemivertebrae in the tail through breeding, we have also selected for hemivertebrae in more important areas of the spine.
 When the hemivertebrae occur higher up in the middle of the back, problems occur with the spinal cord.
 The wedging effect of the hemivertebrae’s body does not connect normally to the vertebral bodies next to them, and the spine becomes twisted.
 The spinal cord can actually become compressed as well.

 Photo by Christina Thomas-Virnig.
 PhD

 The most common area for problematic hemivertebrae is around the 8th (out of 13) thoracic vertebrae (the upper back).
-Most of the time hemivertebrae are incidental findings on a radiograph and are not associated with clinical signs, but should there be abnormal pressure on the spinal cord the following signs can be seen:
+Most of the time, hemivertebrae are incidental findings on a X-ray and are not associated with clinical signs, but should there be abnormal pressure on the spinal cord, the following signs can be seen:

 - Weakness of the rear limbs

 In most cases, signs plateau at age nine months when the vertebrae stop growing.
 It is important to understand that the presence of hemivertebrae is usually of no significance and are just an interesting finding on a radiograph.
 That said, if they create enough of an abnormal angle in the spine, there will most likely be symptoms.
 It is also not unusual for a dog with hemivertebrae to have other spinal malformations as well.
 Testing may be needed to fully assess the condition of the spinal cord.
 This commonly involves special imaging (myelography, MRI, or CT imaging) to see if the spinal cord is actually compressed by the hemivertebrae.

 Rest and possibly corticosteroid injections during flare-ups may be adequate to treat a mild case; more severe cases require surgery.
 Each case is individual and a spinal surgeon can perform stabilization.